Census Dots

 Native American/Other

-Of the 180 places in Vermont, West Burke is the 116th most populous.
+West Burke is ranked the 146th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+West Burke was ranked the 116th most populous place in the 2020 Census.

 West Burke's White Population